GenesisEducationKyiv/front-end-school-3-0-RockMasha/ADR/004-redesign-user-centered.md

-# ADR N: Redesign to a More User-Centered Interface
+# ADR 002: Redesign to a More User-Centered Interface

 ## Context